Trauma Awareness and “Cash Me Outside”

 I’m not a psychologist, psychiatrist, a mental health specialist or anything that would qualify me to understand her mind.
 I am however an educator – someone who has spent years working with children of all disabilities – including mental health.

-Does it surprise you to hear that almost every child with mental health issues has had trauma in their life?
+Does it surprise you to hear that almost every child with mental health issues has had trauma in their life and might have to seek mental health treatment in the future?

 If you only knew the amount of children who are homeless, physically or emotionally abused, with family issues, sexually abused, and the list goes on – it would make you sick.